Moadh99/hell0-rails/README.md

 Things learnd from this project:

-* If I install bundle already not neccercry to install it every time I create new project just by skipping the bundle and use the local bundle
+* If I install bundle already not neccercry to install it every time, I create new project just by skipping the bundle and use the local bundle
     ``` rails new --skip-bundle```

 * render htlml